PostHog/posthog.com/contents/handbook/people/team-structure/people.md

 ## Responsibilities

 - Each hire should be unquestionably awesome.
-- Create an inclusive and diverse culture.
+- Create an inclusive, diverse and distinctive culture.
 - Once the above are met, hit our hiring goals.
-- Keep the candidate pipeline organized so we don't drop the ball on anyone.
+- Ensure an exceptional candidate experience.

 ## Customer